A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 News trading allowed · Only 5 min trading days

-Purdia Capital is a stronger fit for scalpers and swing traders and day traders and budget traders (automation & bots allowed).
+Purdia Capital is a stronger fit for day traders and scalpers (news trading allowed).
+Trade Day is a stronger fit for budget traders (starting at $87).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate